Changes In Circumstances

 Please tell us if...

-- you or your partner start or stop getting Income Support or Job Seekers Allowance (income based) or Employment Support Allowance.
+- you or your partner start or stop getting Income Support, Job Seekers Allowance (income based), Employment Support Allowance, Tax Credits or Universal Credit.

 - the money non-dependants (other adults living with you) get increases or decreases